rm-hull/yalix/README.md

 ideas from [Clojure](http://clojure.org/) as well.
-Yalix is by far less feature packed than both of the above; it is an experiment to (a) learn about implementing parsers, interpreters, streams and macros, and then (b) re-implementing those features parsers in other computer languages I am not particularly familiar with.
+Yalix is by far less feature packed than both of the above; it is an experiment to (a) learn about implementing parsers, interpreters, streams and macros, and then (b) re-implementing those features in other computer languages I am not particularly familiar with.

 The long term aim of this project is to firstly build a featue rich